 Bonus tip: Keep your training focused on the topic at hand.
 We typically kept some extra space on a whiteboard for a “weeds” list.
 Any question or concern that took us “in the weeds” was put on the list and discussed in a follow-up email.

 Adult learners learn by practicing and doing

-One of the biggest mistakes I see in technical trainings is not providing some sort of practice.
+One of the biggest mistakes I see in technical training is not providing some sort of practice.
 Adults learn by doing, and it’s ideal if you can provide real content to practice with.
-I’m sure many of you have tried showing someone how to do something, but when the time comes to use the information (a week or a month later) it has to be retaught.
+I’m sure many of you have tried showing someone how to do something, but when the time comes to use the information (a week or a month later), it has to be retaught.
 A good rule of thumb is to spend twice as much time practicing a concept as you did teaching it.

 I put this into practice when training staff on a new online testing system.
 We started by looking at an example test session, but the majority of the training was spent creating real test sessions and adding the students who would be tested.
-It can be disengaging to input fake data or work with pretend scenarios in technical trainings.
+It can be disengaging to input fake data or work with pretend scenarios in technical training.

 Having people work with real content means trainees focus on the task rather than half-heartedly practicing with fake content.
 It also avoids wasting time creating fake data and pretend scenarios.
 Whenever possible, use real-life examples and content.

 Adult learners want to be involved in their learning plan.
 Be sure to include your learners in the planning process.
 This can be as simple as sending everyone the agenda ahead of time and asking for feedback.
 You can also ask participants how much time they’d like to spend covering each topic.
 The KWL method can be useful here, too.